 Spending money on experiences though, such as a weekend getaway, brought me happiness during the planning stages, happiness during the actual vacation, and happiness afterwards when reminiscing about the trip — even a year or more after the experience had happened!

-Read Next: How to stop spending money on unnecessary things
+Read Next: How to stop impulse buying for good

 2. When items are out of sight, they’re out of mind